moonbit-community/MoonbitNES/README.md

-# MoonbitNES: NES emulator and playground in Moonbit
+# MoonBitNES: NES emulator and playground in MoonBit

-This projects started as a personal experiment for the Moonbit language in Oct.
+This projects started as a personal experiment for the MoonBit language in Oct.
 2023 and luckily became a showcase in IDEA conference in Nov.
 2023.

 Based on Dennis Felsing's Exellent [nimes](https://github.com/def-/nimes), which itself is based on fogleman's excellent [NES emulator in
 Go](https://github.com/fogleman/nes).

 Compared to the nim/go versions, this version implements enough [unofficial opcodes](https://www.nesdev.org/wiki/CPU_unofficial_opcodes) to pass the `nestest` suggested in [nesdev wiki](https://www.nesdev.org/wiki/Emulator_tests).

-This version is very different (changed ~800 lines) from the original version because Moonbit has evolved a loooot since then.
+This version is very different (changed ~800 lines) from the original version because MoonBit has evolved a loooot since then.
 At that time, there was no `for` loops, no pipes, and we can define methods for built-in types etc.

 We make it open-source to encourage people mess with it.
 PRs are welcome!